MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/security-emergency-access.md

 When you train staff members to use emergency access accounts and validate the emergency access accounts, at minimum do the following steps at regular intervals:

-- Ensure that security-monitoring staff are aware that the account-check activity is ongoing.
+- Ensure that security-monitoring staff is aware that the account-check activity is ongoing.
 - Ensure that the emergency break glass process to use these accounts is documented and current.
 - Ensure that administrators and security officers who might need to perform these steps during an emergency are trained on the process.
 - Validate that the emergency access accounts can sign-in and perform administrative tasks.